 You’ll also encounter a 404 error when a page has been deleted, or its address has changed.
 In these situations, the error will occur when you click a link from another website, or try to access the page via a bookmark, or if the old address is automatically suggested by your browser.

-What should I do if I visit a website with a 404 error?
+What should I do if I visit a website with a 404 page not found error?

 How can I fix 404 page not found errors on my website?

 Although they seem harmless enough, 404 errors can cause issues for a website, especially if there are a lot of them.

 Obviously, you can’t do anything about people typing in the address of a webpage incorrectly, but there are steps you can and should take to tackle the other ways they can occur.

 The first thing to do is find any 404 error pages you have on your website.

 By the far the easiest way to do this is by using Google Search Console.
 (Note: Search Console should be enough to find most 404 errors on small to medium size sites, but if your site has a lot of page you may need to look at other ways of finding the errors, some of which can require a bit of technical knowhow.)

 If you’ve already got Search Console installed on your site, you can just click Crawl Error > Not found.